the article and data that initiated the Ravenstonedale project

 As you have found your way to this page of this website, I assume that you are interested in your family history and have discovered that some of your ancestors came from Ravenstonedale (or you may have followed a link from one of my other webites).
 I imagine that you started your research with known family members’ dates and places of birth, death and marriage, and then tracked backwards through every census, recording dates and places of birth of all the children in each family group?
 However, once you get back beyond the 1851 census (which is the earliest one in England & Wales to record this information), you will need to resort to parish registers to identify baptism, marriage and burial entries for the individuals in your tree.
 I hope these notes will help you once you reach this state of your research.

 Unless you are able to visit the relevant County Record Office in person to examine the original parish registers, you will be limited to such on-line sources as are available.
-Subscription sites Find My Past, Ancestry and The Genealogist all provide access to the 1841 – 1911 censuses and they are all rapidly increasing the availability of transcribed parish registers for various counties in England and Wales (often with images of the original entries) – so these should always be checked if at all possible.
+Subscription sites Find My Past, Ancestry and The Genealogist all provide access to the 1841 – 1911 censuses (FMP now have the 1921 census too) and they are all rapidly increasing the availability of transcribed parish registers for various counties in England and Wales (often with images of the original entries) – so these should always be checked if at all possible.
 If you have ancestors in Scotland, you will find excellent coverage on Scotland’s People http://www.scotlandspeople.gov.uk/ (this is a fee-paying site).
 For a very useful guide on researching your ancestors in England, I recommend reading Peter Calver's MASTERCLASS in this issue of the Lost Cousins Newsletter!

 Starting from the last place that you identified your family in the 1851 census (or the place of birth if that is different from the parish where the family was living), you now need to start searching parish registers.
 I find it helps to work with an atlas beside me, to sure that there is some logic to the location of the parishes where I find entries that match the people in my trees.
 Some families remain in the same village for centuries and everyone appears in the registers for that single parish.
 Others move around (particularly agricultural labourers, who may have each child’s birth registered in a different parish depending where the father found work that particular year) … but the parishes are generally grouped in the same part of the county (often in the same Poor Law Union, as it was very difficult for working class families to just move to another parish without a Settlement Certificate).